phylum-dev/documentation/docs/integrations/dazz.md

 # Dazz Integration

 ## Overview
-Phylum can be connected with Dazz to diaplay Phylum findings in the Dazz application.
+Phylum can be connected with [Dazz](https://www.dazz.io/) to display Phylum findings in the Dazz application.

 ## Getting Started
 Current Dazz users can follow the installation instructions found on [Dazz](https://app.dazz.io/docs/en/phylum.html).